FibreFoX/javafx-gradle-plugin/README.md

 (Not yet) Release(d) Notes
 ==========================

-upcoming Version 8.5.3 (???-2016)
+upcoming Version 8.6.0 (??-Aug-2016)

 New
 * added `alternativePathToJarFile`-property to specify the jar-file which gets used for javafx-jar-transformation
+* added `usePatchedJFXAntLib`-property to disable gradle daemon workaround of the JDK-bug (which might be required when patching does result in crashing the JVM)

 Bugfixes
-* fixed issue #29 regarding stdout/stderr not printed when Gradle is in daemon mode (which is default for Gradle 3 now)
+* fixed issue #29 and #30 regarding stdout/stderr not printed when Gradle is in daemon mode (which is default for Gradle 3 now)
+* fixed issue #12 regarding gradle daemon mode: **IT IS NOW SUPPORTED**

+Changes
+* removed the usage of `skipDaemonModeCheck`-property, please remove this from your configuration/buildscript (will be removed in the next minor-release)
+* the javafx-gradle-plugin now requires ASM being present on classpath of the buildscript for being able to work around the JDK-bug (https://bugs.openjdk.java.net/browse/JDK-8148717)

 Enhancements
 * fixed issue #26 by providing a way to specify jar-file used for javapackager
 * updated proguard example using new `alternativePathToJarFile`-property
-* updated README.md
+* updated README.md to show minimal setup and other stuff